 This is an applied version of a customer journey, in which services play an important role.
 A business service is serving the customer, which is using the service by flowing on service journey path.
 Each phase of the service path is served by certain application services.
 As such, a service is meaningful concept to analyze what’s happening in a customer / service journey.

 Example business actors and -roles related to Service-Driven Approach are introduced in the figure below (actor symbol is stick figure, role is cylinder).

 The role and meaning of all the business actors or -functions are to be considered: why are they needed, what is the added value they provide.
+Those can be analyzed with the help of value stream modelling.
 The purpose of some actors can change dramatically (e.g. project management, service management or product management).

 In SDA there is three levels of architectures and related architect roles:

 - Domain Architecture / Capability Architecture (Domain Architect role)